WHMCS/developer-docs/payment-gateways/getting-started.md

 The filename should be all lowercase and must start with a letter.

+All files within the "gateways" directory should contain code that adheres to the expected format/functions found within a gateway module.
+Any custom .php files should be located within the modules directory itself, for example `/modules/gateways/MODULE-NAME/customfile.php`

 After renaming it, open the file and replace all occurrences of `gatewaymodule_` with `yourgatewayname_`.

 {{% notice info %}}